wardwouts/fedora-coreos-k3s/README.md

 -a              Create ISO for agent, default is server -b              Create both server and agent ISOs
 -h              This help message
--t <token>      Use this token for cluster
+-s              Single node (can't be used with -a/-b) -t <token>      Use this token for cluster
 -u <serverurl>  Server URL (needed with -a/-b)
 ```